Madrid in Love: Readers respond to “Dating a Spanish Girl”

 Also I’ve had guys initially want an intercambio and afterwards it seems like they wanna date me. – Nina.

-Being in a classroom full of girls who are taking notes about everything you say, laughing at your jokes and (perhaps) undressing you with their eyes is quite an ego-boost for a guy.
+Being in a classroom full of girls who are taking notes about everything you say, laughing at your jokes and (perhaps) undressing you with their eyes is quite an ego-boost for a young guy.

 It could always be worse…

 Dude dating a Latina is so much worse. – Diarmuid

 Thanks for the comment!